astrapi69/mystic-crypt/README.md

 ## Key features:

+ * checksums from files
+ * checksums from serializable objects
  * chain multiply encryptors for securely encrypting your data
  * encryption and decryption strings with character set
  * encryption and decryption of single files